radiantearth/stac-spec/collection-spec/collection-spec.md

 | links        | [Link Object]     | **REQUIRED.** A list of references to other documents.       |

 **stac_version**: It is not allowed to mix STAC versions.
 The root catalog or the root collection respectively MUST specify the implemented STAC version.
 Child Catalogs and child Collections MUST NOT specify a different STAC version.

+**stac_extensions**: A list of extensions the collection and its items have implemented.
+The list contains URLs to the JSON Schema files it can be validated against.
+For official extensions, a "shortcut" can be used.
+This means you can specify the folder name of the extension, for example `pointcloud` for the Point Cloud extension.
+If the versions of the extension and the catalog diverge, you can specify the URL of the JSON schema file.

 ### Extent Object